berkeley-gif/coeqwal-website/README.md

 pnpm dlx create-next-app@latest <app name>
 ```

 This generator should create your directory and install necessary files, configurations, and dependencies.
-You can delete the .gitignore file if you like and use the root one.
 Then go to the root level and run:

 ```sh
 cd ../